The Dominance and Monopolies Review: Greece

 Upon completion of the DGC investigation, the case is assigned to a rapporteur (who is an HCC member).
-The rapporteur must submit his report to HCC within 120 days of assignment of the case.
+The rapporteur must submit his or her statement of objections to the HCC within 120 days of assignment of the case.
 This deadline may be extended by 60 days maximum.
 The only exception is if, based on HCC Decision 696/2019 on the prioritisation of cases, the case does not match the prioritisation criteria and is filed away.

-Following submission of the rapporteur's report, the case is heard by the HCC.
-The HCC is not bound by the report.
+Following submission of the rapporteur's statement of objections, the case is heard by the HCC.
+The HCC is not bound by the statement of objections.

 The Greek Competition Act also provides for an interim measures procedure, where there is an emergency to prevent an imminent danger of irreparable damage to the public interest.
 Interim measures may be taken by the HCC either on its own initiative or following a request of the Minister for Development and Investments.
-In this case, HCC must reach a decision within 15 days from the submission of the request.
-In the context of these proceedings, the deadlines for the submission of statements of objections/addenda-rebuttal by the parties are determined by decision of the HCC chair.
+In this case, the HCC must reach a decision within 15 days of the submission of the request.
+In the context of these proceedings, the deadlines for the submission of statements of objections or addenda-rebuttal by the parties are determined by the HCC chair.

-Also, undertakings under investigation may offer commitments at any stage of the investigation and at the latest 20 days prior to the hearing (if they have been served with the rapporteur's report).
-The procedure for the acceptance of commitments by HCC is summarised as follows (HCC Decision 588/2014): (1) preparatory meetings with the DGC or the rapporteur handling the case, or both; (2) prioritisation and assignment of the case to a rapporteur, if not already done; (3) assessment of the intent of the offering undertaking, suitability of the case for the acceptance of commitments and adequacy of the commitments; (4) submission of commitments offer by the undertaking within 30 days of being invited to do so by the rapporteur; (5) market-testing (if considered appropriate); (6) drafting by the rapporteur of the report for the acceptance of the commitments offer; (7) service of the report to the interested parties (i.e., the undertakings under investigation and complainants) within three months of the submission of the commitments offer; (8) summoning of parties to the hearing, at least 45 days in advance; and (9) issuance of the HCC decision, by virtue of which the commitments are made binding.
+Also, undertakings under investigation may offer commitments at any stage of the investigation and at the latest 20 days prior to the hearing (if they have been served with the rapporteur's statement of objections).
+The procedure for the acceptance of commitments by the HCC is summarised as follows (HCC Decision 588/2014): (1) preparatory meetings with the DGC or the rapporteur handling the case, or both; (2) prioritisation and assignment of the case to a rapporteur, if not already done; (3) assessment of the intent of the offering undertaking, suitability of the case for the acceptance of commitments and adequacy of the commitments; (4) submission of commitments offer by the undertaking within 30 days of being invited to do so by the rapporteur; (5) market testing (if considered appropriate); (6) drafting by the rapporteur of the statement of objections for the acceptance of the commitments offer; (7) service of the statement of objections to the interested parties (i.e., the undertakings under investigation and complainants) within three months of the submission of the commitments offer; (8) summoning of parties to the hearing, at least 45 days in advance; and (9) issuance of the HCC decision, by virtue of which the commitments are made binding.

-HCC decisions may be challenged before the Athens Administrative Court of Appeals, within 60 days of their notification to the parties.
+HCC decisions may be challenged before the Athens Administrative Court of Appeals within 60 days of their notification to the parties.
 The above deadline, as well as the filing of the appeal, do not have a suspensory effect; suspension of enforcement may, however, be granted by the Court upon request of the interested party.
 Decisions of the Athens Administrative Court of Appeals may be challenged by an application for cassation before the Council of State.
-As regards especially interim measures decisions, these are only subject to appeal before the Athens Administrative Court of Appeals.
+As regards interim measures decisions in particular, these are only subject to appeal before the Athens Administrative Court of Appeals.

 Like Directive 2014/104/EU, Law 4529/2018 introduces the right to full compensation of every natural or legal person that has suffered harm by an infringement of competition law.
 Compensation includes both actual loss and loss of profit, plus payment of interest (Article 3).

-Law 4529/2018 does not, however, include a collective redress mechanism, despite the European Commission's relevant horizontal recommendation.27 Thus, it may be expected that the general Greek legislation on the matter would apply (Article 74 of Greek Code of Civil Procedure).
-In addition, the possibility to bring a collective action for damages is provided for by Law 2251/1994 'on consumer protection'.
+Law 4529/2018 does not, however, include a collective redress mechanism, despite the European Commission's relevant horizontal recommendation.28 Thus, it may be expected that the general Greek legislation on the matter would apply (Article 74 of the Greek Code of Civil Procedure).
+In addition, the possibility to bring a collective action for damages is provided for by Law 2251/1994 on consumer protection.
 However, in the absence of relevant case law, it is not absolutely clear whether these provisions would apply to private antitrust enforcement cases or whether these are limited to matters solely arising under the consumer protection legislation.

 Third-party litigation funding is not specifically regulated by Greek law and it is not standard practice.